cowtrix/lrtw/lrtw/Thoughts.md

 lrtw stands for Leading Readers To Wrongness
 [Email me](mailto:seandgfinnegan@protonmail.com) recipes for good vegetarian food.
 If you're reading this then something has gone terribly wrong.
-Okay, but why not go and read someone smarter?
+Why not go and read someone smarter?
 Everyone is equal.
 Flow states are pretty cool.
 Be a friend to yourself.